 All children at Horton Grange Primary School are involved in making decisions from the start of their education.
 The ways they are encouraged to participate will reflect the child’s evolving maturity.
 From an early age children with SEND will be actively involved at an appropriate level in discussions about their IEP, including target setting so that their achievements can be noted and celebrated, as well as any difficulties clarified and addressed.
 They will be encouraged to share in the recording process and in monitoring and evaluating their own performance.

-Pupils with an EHCP will have their views sought and recorded as part of the statutory annual review process where possible.
+Pupils with an EHCP will have their views sought and recorded as part of the statutory annual review process.

 Outside Agencies